ChimeraCoder/koro/README.md

 }
 ```

-Running your program works identically to the English Go compiler -`go build`, `go run`, etc. Assuming you have named your কর compiler as `koro`, you can run this program with:
+Running your program works identically to the English Go compiler -`go build`, `go run`, etc. Assuming you have named your করো compiler as `koro`, you can run this program with:

 ```sh
 $ koro run koro_hello_world.go
 ```

-## Translating কর to English Go
+## Translating করো to English Go

-To translate কর code into English, simply run `korofmt`.
+To translate করো code into English, simply run `korofmt`.
 The flags are identical to `gofmt`.
 For example: